Skip to Content

 Where slabs of marble were cut at Gettysburg Quarry

 The quarry dump gives way to a sheer rock precipice on your right, followed by a blue-blazed trail junction leading up to Owl’s Head.
-Bypass this trail and continue straight for another 250 feet to visit Gettysburg Quarry.
-The yellow trail ends at this point and the blazes are blue.
+Bypass this trail and continue for another 250 feet to visit Gettysburg Quarry.
+The yellow trail ends at this point, and the blazes are blue.

 This diverse, wooded landscape you see here today would be unrecognizable 100 years ago.
 Gettysburg Quarry, one of many marble quarries in the area, opened in 1866 and remained in operation until 1897.